 In order to obtain the Jersey Grant via the fast track process, Ogier will require the following:

 - The original British Grant of Probate or Letters of Administration.
-If you prefer to send copy documents, please do make sure that both the copy of the Grant and the Will are both certified by the Court or Registry that issued the original and that the seal of that Court is visible on every page.
+If you prefer to send copy documents, please do make sure that the copy of the Grant is certified by the Court or Registry that issued the original and that the seal of that Court is visible.

 - A certified copy of the death certificate.